 We are really excited about this new session as we truly believe that the best way to learn is to listen to other writers' experiences.
 We all have different journeys as authors, but it's so helpful to understand how successful authors have got to where they are today.
 We are lucky enough to be joined by authors who are happy to talk about how their writing process, as well as their publishing journey, what is expected of them as writers in terms of branding, marketing and PR, and their top tips for success.
 There will be an opportunity to ask questions too!

 Guest speaker: Toyin Ayinde, Film and TV production manager

 Learn all the tools to get your book adapted for book to film - TV and screen.
 Learn how to pitch to a production company and more

 End of the day!

 Sadly it's time to go!
 But please check out the flyers and information, print-outs and business cards at the back of the room, leave your message on the notice board and please remember to share your feedback with us and tell your friends!
-The next Author School Day will be held in London around the London Book Fair 2018!
+The next Author School Day will be held early 2019 in London!